Description

 • Vaccinate pigs for swine flu.

-• Prevent contact with wild birds and material contaminated by wild birds, like equipment or surface water.
+To prevent the introduction of avian viruses, pig herds should be kept from contact with poultry, wild birds and contaminated material, like equipment or surface water.

 Swine industry workers must be especially well informed about what measures to take.
-That’s why it’s recommended to put up this poster about influenza This hyperlink will open in a new window. (in French only) in the workplace.
+That’s why it’s recommended to put up this poster about influenza (PDF 667 Kb) (in French only) in the workplace.

 In humans